-Kawasaki, Polaris and Yamaha Exhaust manifold, head pipe, expansion chamber, gaskets and all hoses between expansion chamber and exhaust exit may be modified/ altered or aftermarket.
+Kawasaki, Polaris and Yamaha Exhaust manifold, head pipe, expansion chamber, gaskets and all hoses between expansion chamber and exhaust exit may be modified/altered or aftermarket.
 Only exhausts originally manufactured as a wet style systems will be allowed.
 Exhausts originally intended as dry type systems may NOT be used.
 No water jacked chambers are allowed.
 Exhaust exit may be relocated to the rear of the hull.
-Waterbox may be relocated and aftermarket.
+Kawasaki, Yamaha and Polaris waterbox may be relocated and aftermarket.
+SeaDoo HX may update /backdate to either year OEM factory HX waterbox.
+SeaDoo HX may plug water fittings on OEM waterbox.
+No spray bars may be added to HX waterbox.

 Flow control valves may be used.
 No tuned portion of the exhaust shall protrude outside the hull.
 Through-hull exhaust outlet flap may be removed.
 Electronic water injection is NOT allowed on any model.
 Sea Doo HX must retain unmodified stock HX exhaust system and waterbox.
 Sea Doo HX may not use stinger sprayers or water injectors.
+Sea Doo HX must use stock from factory water routing, no additional water bypasses will be allowed.